 You’ll be able to catch a glimpse of Fouras-les-Bains, Île d’Aix, Île de Ré and Île d’Oléron, without forgetting the legendary Fort Boyard.

 Un rocher peut cacher des carrelets ! ??? · ? @images_emotion ? #ilemadame #charentemaritime #RochefortOcean #igerscharentemaritime #nouvellequitaine #nlleaquitaine_focus_on #hello_france #super_france #instagood #topfrancephoto #landscape_lovers #france4dreams #landscape #ouifrancelove #gf_france #unlimitedfrance #nature

 The adventurous can have a go at sea fishing.
 Get your boots on and make the most of low tide, when all kinds of scallops, razor shell clams and cockles can be discovered.
 Catching your own evening meal is always a great moment to share with family or friends!
 Make sure you check the sea fishing regulations so that you help to preserve this beautiful natural environment.

 It’s impossible to miss the aquacultural farm – it’s one of the very few sites on Île Madame!
 For more than 30 years, this family farm has been producing oysters, clams, king prawns, salt and samphire.
 This plant is sometimes known as “sea pickle” and has a deliciously salty taste.

 So come and meet Jean Pierre and Elizabeth, who will be delighted to give you a guided tour of their farm.
 They’ll tell you about its history, their beloved Charente-Maritime island and their traditional production methods.

 And why not continue to admire the beauty of nature by enjoying a few oysters with a small glass of cold white wine while looking out to sea?

-After a day like that, can you be sure you’ll want to leave?
+After a day to visit Ile Madame and Ile d’Aix, can you be sure you’ll want to leave?